columbusjs/columbusjs.github.io/_posts/2014-12-17-evercraft-kata.markdown

 - Guy Royse
 ---

-Guy Royse will put the DnD in TDD by leading the group in the EverCraft Kata.
+We'll be joining together for the holidays with an extended Code Kata session.
+Guy will be leading the group in coding the Evercraft Kata.